Mohit-Ak/CarND-Behavioral-Cloning-P3/writeup_template.md

 ### Model Architecture and Training Strategy

-#### 1. An appropriate model architecture has been employed

-Network architecture *is modified from* [NVIDIA CNN](https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/) is used which consists of 9 layer, including
+#### 1. Network architecture *is modified from* [NVIDIA CNN](https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/) is used which consists of 9 layer, including
 - 1 Normalization layer
 - 1 Cropping layer
 - 3 convolutional layers with subsampling and Rectified Linear Unit(RELU)